Anse Major Hike, Mahe, Seychelles

 How long is the Anse Major hike?

 The Anse Major Hike is roughly 2.5 km long with an 85 m elevation gain.
-The hike takes around 45-60 minutes to complete depending on your pace.
+The hike takes around 45-60 minutes to complete, depending on your pace.

 How challenging is the Anse Major hike?

-I always find this question difficult to answer because this can be subjective based on your own fitness/activity levels.
-However, In my personal experience, I would rate the Anse Major trail as an easy to moderate hike.
-I have seen some other articles online that describe this hike as quite challenging but I don’t think I would agree.
-Yes, there are some uphill and slightly more difficult parts, but on the whole the hike ok and over fairly quickly.
+I have seen some other articles online that describe this hike as quite challenging, but I don’t think I would agree.
+Yes, there are some uphill and slightly more difficult parts, but on the whole, the hike is ok and over fairly quickly.

 The All Trails app also rates the Anse Major Hike as moderate.